From the Sydney University Wind Orchestra's

 THE LIVE RECORDING

-A recording by the University of Memphis Symphonic Band, conducted by Armand Hall, and musicians from Central Washington University, directed by Paul Bain.
+A recording of the live performance by the University of Memphis Symphonic Band, conducted by Armand Hall, along with musicians from Central Washington University, directed by Paul Bain.

 THE CONDUCTOR SCORE

 LIGHTS OUT is available directly from this website as well as from Hal Leonard Corp and other retailers.

 If you would like to see a perusal score, please email Alex for code access.

 9 x 12; 44 pages including cover and notes.

 Jim Horwich's Falmouth, Maine audience

 in Baltimore, MD looked like fireflies!

 THE TECHNICAL STUFF

 Here's something VERY helpful: a complete guide to the software and hardware setup for your band room and performance venue.